BraydentheCao/Brayden-BSE-Portfolio/index.md

 For one, I hope to learn more about lower level code, such as C, and how they integrate with the physical componenets on a device.
 Using the terminal in VSCode, then on my raspberry pi, then on my computer's window powershell was mesmerizing as I dug deeper into directories in search of packages I installed.
 The best part?
 This is just the surface.
 If anything, I think it's the unknown, endlessness, and fundimental nature of computer engineering that makes me so intriguged by it.
 Adding code to a custom made mount is one thing, but digging into (and manipulating) how literal atoms interact with each other and how that translates into an entire screen that I can code on is something that genuinely blows my mind.

-Beyond that, adding all of these different elements and fields of engineering into a single project would be I something I would love to learn and experiences later on in my career.
-Bluestamp engineering has already given me an incredble opportunity at this, and I think continuing down this path into a major, say mechatronics or robotics, would be a dream come true.
+Beyond that, adding all of these different elements and fields of engineering into a single career would be I something I would love to learn and experiences later on in my career.
+Bluestamp engineering has already given me an incredble opportunity with this, and I think continuing down this path into a major, say mechatronics or robotics, would be a dream come true.

 <br>
 <hr style="height:3px;border:none;background-color:#ccc;"><br>